Updated June, 2023

 This is a common question asked by both tenants and landlords.
 Obviously, many farm lease agreements have existed for years without being written down.
 Figure 1 shows the percent of farmland under a rental agreement by county in Iowa, with a state average of 51%.
-An ISU survey shows that only about two-thirds of Iowa farm leases are on paper.
+An ISU survey shows that only about 60 percent of Iowa farm leases are on paper.

 Where both parties know and trust each other, an oral lease may work perfectly well.
 However, there are several reasons why a written lease can be beneficial, even in the most amicable of situations.

 Although key points may have been discussed, a written lease provides a clear record of what was agreed to.
 After several years the parties involved may recall details of the lease agreement differently or heirs may want to know what was previously negotiated.

-The type of lease agreement you use can affect tax liabilities, including income and self-employment taxes.
+The type of lease agreement you use can affect tax treatment of rent received, including income and self-employment taxes.
 It can affect whether a farm qualifies for special use valuation for estate taxation.
-A written lease provides useful documentation for making these determinations, or in case of a tax audit.
+A written lease provides useful documentation for making these determinations, or as evidence in case of a tax audit.

 Oral leases are valid for only one year at a time in Iowa.
 If a longer contract is desired, it must be in writing.
 However, twenty years is the maximum length for a lease contract in Iowa.

 Farm Lease Forms

 ISU Extension has developed draft lease forms.
 A preprinted lease form may contain provisions that tenants and owners have not thought of discussing.
 If you don’t want to include a provision, simply draw a line through it.
 If you don’t want to include a provision, simply draw a line through it.
-The Iowa Farm Lease can be used for either cash or crop-share lease agreements.
-Look for AgDM Information File C2-12 at: http://www.extension.iastate.edu/agdm/wholefarm/pdf/c2-12.pdf.
-A short lease form is also available in AgDM Information File C2-16, http://www.extension.iastate.edu/agdm/wholefarm/pdf/c2-16.pdf.
+AgDM File C2-12, Iowa Farm Lease can be used for either cash or crop-share lease agreements.
+A short lease form is also available in AgDM File C2-16, Iowa Cash Rent Farm Lease (Short Form).
 In both versions, you can fill in the blanks electronically and save the file for future use.